nonplayer/hammercrawl/hc_core_player.md

 Particularly generous Hammersmiths may choose to award all characters occasional one-off bonuses for clever use of off-hand tools and weaponry, as long as it is done so in a way that doesn't diminish the value of the Elf's unique ability.
 Non-Elf characters that wish to tactically employ two-weapon attacks on the regular are encouraged to instead consider incorporate them as description for Tactical Actions (see above).

+#### Unarmed Combat

+The Hit Die damage rules assume the use of any number of standard weapons.
+When fighting unarmed, the damage die is reduced by one step (i.e. from 1d8 to 1d6).
+If the combatant's base Hit Die is d4, then their damage is reduced to 1 point.
+Getting punched by a wizard is usually more of an annoyance than anything noteworthy.

+When fighting unarmed against an armed opponent, prepare for a massive beating.
+Unarmed combatants have disadvantage on melee attacks against armed opponents, and armed combatants also have advantage on attacks against unarmed opponents.
+Double whammy.

+Note that holding a shield and/or a missile weapon counts as being armed.

 ## After Combat